yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: Non, de l'ordre de 10 à 20 fois plus lent que le C.
 fr: Argh...
 Bon ça reste utilisable pour beaucoup de choses.
 fr: Mais certaines application lui sont donc interdites.
-en: And yes, an all interpreted languages, Python is _slow_.
+en: And yes, like all interpreted languages, Python is _slow_.
 en: Beware, no just a bit slow like 2 or 3 times slower than C. (like Java for example).
 en: No, really slow, about 10 to 20 times slower than C.
 en: Argh...
-But it is completely usable for many things.
+Note it is completely usable for many things.
-en: But some application are just forbidden to it.

 ### Awk